Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Introduction

-As a brief summary, the proposed approach can be interpreted as a combination between wrapper and filter methods for feature selection.
-Specifically, we adopt a graph topology learning framework that enables the joint analysis of dependencies and connections among all variables, including both inputs and outputs.
-This allows us to quantify the strength of connections with the outputs (as in a wrapper method, facilitating the construction of rankings) and to identify and discard variables based on their correlations (as in a filter method).
+In summary, the proposed approach can be interpreted as a combination {of} wrapper and filter methods for feature selection.
+Specifically, we adopted a graph topology learning framework that enables the joint analysis of the dependencies and connections among all variables, including both inputs and outputs.
+This allows us to quantify the strength of connections with the outputs (as in a wrapper method, facilitating the construction of rankings) and identify and discard variables based on their correlations (as in a filter method).

-The remainder of this work is organized as follows.
-Section~\ref{s:emosoundscape} describes the EMO database.
-Section~\ref{s:graph_learning} presents the proposed graph learning framework, and Section~\ref{s:elbow_detector} provides insights about the tuning of the regularization parameter.
-Section~\ref{s:experiments} presents and discusses the results of several experiments.
-Finally, Section~\ref{s:conclusions} summarizes the main findings and conclusions, and outlines future research directions.
+The remainder of this work is organized as follows. {Section~\ref{s:databases} describes EMO and ARAUS databases.} {Section~\ref{s:graph_learning} presents the proposed graph learning framework, and Section~\ref{s:elbow_detector} details how to select the regularization parameter.} Section~\ref{s:experiments} presents and discusses the results of several experiments.
+Finally, Section~\ref{s:conclusions} summarizes the main findings and conclusions and outlines future research directions.